 Six moves you can make to boost your property’s sale price

-For many people, fetching a stellar price for their property is all down the market and a dose of good luck.
+For many people, fetching a stellar price for their property is reliant on the market or just a stroke of luck.

 Not so fast.
 While you can’t control the economy or the property market, there are several positive moves you can make that put you in a prime starting position to attract a premium price.